For press inquiries, contact [email protected].

 A: You don’t have to be a US citizen to join DSA!
-If you live outside the country, our online membership form can currently only accept Visa and Mastercards with US addresses, but you can mail in a check or money order or email email@example.com for more options and information.
+If you live outside the country, you can join by mailing in this form with a check or money order to Democratic Socialists of America, PO Box 1038, New York, NY 10272.

 A: You don’t need to live in the US to join, but currently we can only process credit cards based in the US.
 If you don’t have a credit card with a United States billing address, you can join by mailing in this form with a check or money order.
 All international memberships are digital-only, meaning you will receive Democratic Left magazine and all other DSA communications via email.